 Discover our selection of the most popular tours: sightseeing tours, tours to the Acropolis and the museums, day-cruises and more.
 Discover the tours!

-You can see below the best Sites in Athens: Ancient sites, Museums, Churches, Castles and more points of interest.
+You can see below the best Sights of Athens: Ancient sites, Museums, Churches, Castles and more points of interest.
 You can filter them by category and location.

-The Acropolis, also known as the Sacred Rock, is the symbol of Greece and the Greek culture and the most famous sightseeing.
-This ancient site stands on the highest spot of the city and buildings of high historical significance, like the Parthenon, can be found on it.
+The Acropolis, also known as the Sacred Rock, is the symbol of Greece and the Greek culture and the most famous sightseeing in Athens.
+This ancient site stands on a huge rock and buildings of high historical significance, like the Parthenon, can be found on it.
 The new Acropolis Museum has been constructed in close proximity.
 Skip the line:Get your Tickets Online

 The National Archaeological Museum of Athens is the largest and most important museum in Greece, and its exhibits are between the finest collections of prehistoric items, sculptures, pottery, and minor art, bronzes and Egyptian art, everything followed by detailed explanations in English.
 It is located near Omonoia square and it is a sight to not miss.